LayeredStudio/dns-records/README.md

 # 🌍 DNS Records

-**dns-records** is a DNS helper tool for Node.js than can quickly discover and retrieve DNS records for a domain.
+**dns-records** is a DNS helper tool for Node.js than can quickly discover and retrieve all DNS records for a domain.

-Uses `dig` command to make DNS requests, has a built-in list of subdomains to test for and has support for auto-discovering more subdomains based on records found.
+Uses `dig` command to make DNS requests, has a built-in list of subdomains to test for and support for auto-discovering more subdomains based on records found.

 ## Highlights
 * Retrieves really fast DNS records for a domain